 Proof of identity

-To get permanent resident status, an applicant must have a valid passport, travel document, or some other identification that Immigration, Refugees and Citizenship Canada (IRCC) (formerly Citizenship and Immigration Canada or CIC) will accept.
+To get permanent resident status, an applicant must have a valid passport, travel document, or some other identification that Immigration, Refugees and Citizenship Canada (IRCC) will accept.

 A refugee who does not have a valid passport should not apply for one.
 IRCC may conclude that someone who applies for a new passport from their country of origin is not really a refugee.
 If someone does not have any identity documents, they may still be able to prove their identity by making a ‘statutory declaration’ or sworn statement of fact.
 They will also need a statutory declaration from someone who knew them or a member of their family before they came to Canada, or from an official of an organization that represents people from their country.